 From building an athletic physique to getting into the character, he is excellent and sheer fun to watch from the beginning till the end.
 If not for anyone else, you’re sure to return for the sequel to see him again in action.
 Albeit, in a new terrain and with a more kickass team of Assassins.

 By Mayank Nailwal

-You might like: 20 Best Hollywood Films of 2016 Ranked
+Recommended: 20 Best Hollywood Films Of 2016 Ranked